On the size of maximal intersecting families: Remarks

 \section{Remarks}

 Let us describe a construction of a maximal intersecting family which generalizes examples from \cite{EL} and \cite{FOT}.
-Let $G$ be a complete directed graph on the vertex set $\{1, \ldots, m\}$ and let $K_1, \ldots, K_m$ be a sequence of disjoint non-empty sets.
+Let $G$ be a tournament on the vertex set $\{1, \ldots, m\}$ and let $K_1, \ldots, K_m$ be a sequence of disjoint non-empty sets.
 Let $\K_i$ be the family of all sets $F$ such that $K_i \subset F$ and for $i \neq j$:

 It is clear from this definition that the family $\F = \K_1 \cup \ldots \cup \K_m$ is intersecting.
 Let $d_i$ be the outdegree of the vertex $i$ and let $n > \max d_i$.
 If we let $|K_i| = n-d_i$ then the family $\F$ is $n$-uniform and intersecting.